 Vuelta an España is the youngest cycling Grand Tour.
-But it doesn’t mean we can’t find some interesting data about its history.
+But it doesn’t mean we can’t find some interesting data about its history and the results.

-I put together all Vuelta’s editions and visualized them in charts to see how this race developed.
+I compiled all Vuelta’s editions and visualized them in charts to see how this race developed.

 The result is unique Vuelta a España statistics and facts you have probably never heard about.
 They can give us valuable insights and satisfy our curiosity.